OCA/e-commerce/website_sale_product_brand/README.rst

 ->https://github.com/OCA/product-attribute/tree/8.0/product_brand

-While shopping online, we have seen various eShops having a feature to shop by brands which ODOO does not yet provide officially.Website Product Brand fills the gap at certain extent and by providing basic search by brands, thus reducing end-user’s efforts in searching the products he/she wants to purchase.
+While shopping online, we have seen various eShops having a feature to shop by brands which ODOO does not yet provide officially.Website Sale Product Brand fills the gap at certain extent and by providing basic search by brands, thus reducing end-user’s efforts in searching the products he/she wants to purchase.